Wolfgang Bibel: Contribution to Artificial Intelligence in Germany and Europe

 In 1975, the German Research Foundation (DFG) approved Bibel an application for a research grant.
 Bibel also procured several research projects for the TU Darmstadt, including the national priority program Deduction, which was approved in autumn 1991.
 The project led to Germany assuming a leading position in artificial intelligence.

-At the International Joint Conferences on Artificial Intelligence (IJCAI) in 1977, he presented with Nagel for the first time the situation of artificial intelligence in Germany.
+At the International Joint Conference on Artificial Intelligence (IJCAI) in 1977, he presented with Nagel for the first time the situation of artificial intelligence in Germany.
 From 1986 to 1992 he was a member of the board of directors of IJCAI and from 1987 to 1989 its president.
 Bibel's influence at that time also led Japan to launch a research program for a whole decade, the Fifth Generation Computer Systems (FGCS).
 The research programme caused a great stir, which is why personalities from the world of politics attended the conference in Japan in 1979.
 Bibel represented Germany at the conference.
 The conference was followed by other major research programmes such as the European Strategic Programme for Research and Development in Information Technology and the Information Technology Programme funded by the Federal Ministry of Research and Technology (BMFT).

 In 1984 Bibel turned to Franz-Josef Strauss to point out the growing importance of artificial intelligence.
 This led to the foundation of a Bavarian Research Center for Knowledge-Based Systems (BayWiss) in 1988.
 At the same time, the German Research Center for Artificial Intelligence was founded and the Institute for Application-Oriented Knowledge Processing (IAW) was established in Baden-Wuerttemberg.

 On April 23, 2018, he initiated the events that led to the launch of the CLAIRE (Confederation of Laboratories for Artificial Intelligence Research in Europe) initiative.